paradise-fi/RoFI/doc/intro/compiling.rst

 switch to a debug configuration.
 Or invoke ``teardown`` to return your shell to original state.

+If you would like to also compile the firmware for the physical robots, you should invoke the setup command with ``-i``.
+This will setup ESP-IDF, which is necessary to compile suite ``rofiFirmware``.

 Once you setup the environment, you have management commands available in your shell (e.g., ``rcfg`` and ``rmake``).
 Then you can proceed to configuration of compilation suites and building targets.